 \section{Conclusion and Future Work}

 Although enterprises are increasingly becoming data-driven, their centralized monolithic data architectures still prevent them from leveraging the full value of their analytical data.
 The data mesh is an emerging domain-driven decentralized architecture and sociotechnical paradigm that promises to address the limitations of centralized enterprise data architectures.
 Even though the data mesh is gaining significant attention in the industry, there is an evident scarcity of academic research on the topic.
 This paper systematically selects and reviews 114 industrial gray literature on data mesh to identify key design principles, architectural components, organizational roles, benefits, and concerns.
 The findings from the review were further enriched with the academic literature from similar domains to create reference architectures for its key dimensions.
-Finally, we identified several research challenges that need to be addressed to realize the vision of the data mesh.
-We believe the identified open issues and reference architectures can provide a framework for future research in the data mesh domain.
+Finally, we identified research challenges that need to be addressed to realize the vision of the data mesh.
+We believe the identified open issues and reference architectures can provide a framework for future data mesh research.

-We are currently working on domain-specific languages for defining data products and architecture decision-marking frameworks for three pillars of the data mesh: data as a product, self-serve platforms, and federated governance.
-Furthermore, we plan to develop a methodology for designing and instantiating a data mesh architecture by leveraging the reference architectures in the paper.
+As for future work, we will propose domain-specific languages to define data products and decision-marking platforms for the three pillars of the data mesh: data as a product, self-serve platforms, and federated governance.
+We will create the metamodels for data products and contracts and develop a method to design and instantiate a data mesh architecture by leveraging the reference architectures provided in this paper.